ThomazPom/Smart-Code-Refactor-Enhancing-Code-Quality-with-OpenAI-and-Local-LLM-Support/README.md

 # Code Enhancer with OpenAI and Local LLM Support

 This script written by ChatGpt is designed to enhance the quality, maintainability, scalability, and performance of a codebase using either OpenAI's API or a local LLM (Ollama model).
-The script can automatically download, cache, and use the best Ollama model if specified.
+The script can automatically download, cache, and use a Ollama model if specified.
 It supports different modes of operation, including API-based, clipboard mode, and local LLM mode.

 ## Features